BonneGueule x Maharishi: our olive “Custom pant”

 You will find the famous mention on the label of each Maharishi piece.

-Why is Maharishi considered one of the most innovative streetwear brands of its time , and Hardy Blechman as "one of streetwear's greatest visionaries" by WAD magazine?
+Why is Maharishi considered one of the most innovative streetwear brands of its time , and Hardy Blechman considered “one of streetwear’s greatest visionaries” by WAD magazine?

-Note: To see with your own eyes all these elements in the current Maharishi collection, go to the excellent Elevation Store boutique at 135 rue Vieille du Temple in Paris, it is the only French point of sale that distributes Maharishi to my knowledge .
+Note: To see with your own eyes all these elements in the current Maharishi collection, head to the excellent Elevation Store at 135 rue Vieille du Temple in Paris, it is the only French point of sale that distributes Maharishi to my knowledge.

 An absolutely unique use of camo

 It is through his mastery and his enormous work on the camo pattern that he became known.
-He created some camo patterns which are now signatures for the brand, such as the famous DPM Bonsaï which he has available in several versions or the “Tibetan Elemental Tigerstripes” which contains some Korean signs.
+He created some camo patterns that are now signatures for the brand, such as the famous DPM Bonsai that he declined in several versions or the "Tibetan Elemental Tigerstripes" which contains some Korean signs.

 dpm tigerstripe camo maharishi

-The more Buddhist among you will recognize some Tibetan symbols and dragons on this pattern!
-For the record, it is possible to download the camo patterns for free to make your desktop or phone wallpaper :)
+The most Buddhist among you will recognize some Tibetan symbols and dragons on this pattern!
+For the record, it is possible to download the camo patterns for free to make them your desktop or phone wallpaper 🙂

-I'm fascinated by how Hardy spent 20 years exploring this motif again and again.
-When asked if he is tired, he replies:
+I am fascinated by how Hardy spent 20 years exploring this motif again and again.
+When asked if he was tired of it, he replied:

-It's quite the opposite, I regret not being able to exploit all the camo patterns that I draw!
+It's quite the opposite, I regret not being able to use all the camo patterns that I draw!

 Seeing camo as an ode to nature, he very frequently uses organic cottons as base fabrics for his clothing.